appcelerator-archive/appcelerator.oracle.opensync/README.md

 Type './build.py' from the module's root folder.
 This will build the generic version of the module and package it for distribution.

+## Legal

+This module is Copyright (c) 2010-2014 by Appcelerator, Inc. All Rights Reserved.
+Usage of this module is subject to the Terms of Service agreement with Appcelerator, Inc.